designcontainer/wpe-js-api/README.md

 # JavaScript wrapper for the WP Engine API

-A simple JavaScript wrappe for getting data from your WP Engine installs using their API.
+A simple JavaScript wrapper for getting data from your WP Engine installs using their API.

 ## Installing